Tempered distributions and Schwartz functions on definable manifolds: Introduction

 Let $M$ be a Nash manifold and $U\subset M$ be an open (semi-algebraic) subset.
 Let $\mathcal{S}(M)$ and $\mathcal{S}(U)$ be the spaces of Schwartz functions on $M$ and on $U$ respectively, and $W\subset\mathcal{S}(M)$ be the closed subspace defined by: Then, restriction to $U$ and extension by zero give an isomorphism $W\cong\mathcal{S}(U)$.

 \

 {\bf The basic ideas.} Inspired by Theorem \ref{AG_motivating_theorem}, it is natural to define Schwartz functions on an arbitrary open, not necessarily semi-algebraic, $U\subset \bR^n$: these should be all real valued functions on $U$, whose extensions by zero to all of $\bR^n$ are Schwartz functions on $\bR^n$ that vanish with all their derivatives on $\bR^n\setminus U$.
 This definition (Definition \ref{schwartz space for euclidean open definition} below) is indeed the starting point of this paper.
-Then, the definition of a sub-analytic manifold is similar to that of a classical smooth manifold, where we demand in addition that (i) there exists finitely many coordinate systems that cover the whole manifold ; (ii) all coordinate changes are not just diffeomorphisms, but sub-analytic diffeomorphisms.
-We call a sub-analytic manifold affine if it may be openly embedded in $\bR^n$, i.e. there exists a coordinate system containing the entire manifold.

 \